thundergolfer/thundergolfer.github.io/collections/_posts/2022-04-13-ddiaflashcards-doc-com.md

 >
 > **Q:** Approx how much does 1GB of blob storage cost per month, in the cloud? (eg. S3, GCS)

-Overall I’ve found deck to be helpful in both my day to day backend engineering work and in interviews.
+Overall I’ve found the deck to be helpful in both my day to day backend engineering work and in interviews.
 I hope you’ll find it similarly helpful.